Nursing (Direct Entry)

 Bradley’s nursing program blends theory and practice to prepare graduates to successfully complete the National Council of State Boards of Nursing’s NCLEX-RN examination to become a registered nurse (RN).

-The nursing program is fully accredited by the Accreditation Commission for Education (ACEN).
+The nursing program is fully accredited by the Accreditation Commission for Education in Nursing (ACEN).

 The Department of Nursing prepares professional nurses for a changing global society.
 Within the comprehensive university setting, the Department of Nursing provides a dynamic personalized nursing education.